 In order to better meet the needs of today’s students, the editors have made every effort to include accurate and accessible translations of the readings.
 Additionally, every selection has been painstakingly annotated, and each figure is given a substantial introduction highlighting her or his major contributions within the tradition.
 For figures of central importance, the editors have included extended introductions that place the figure in the context of intellectual history as well as of political thought.
 In order to ensure the highest standards of accuracy and accessibility, the editors have consulted dozens of leading academics during the course of the volume’s development (many of whom have contributed introductory material as well as advice).
 The result is an anthology with unparalleled pedagogical benefits; The Broadview Anthology of Social and Political Thought sets the new standard for social and political philosophy instruction.

 “This is a wonderful collection, with great introductory essays: it is the ideal point of entry to social and political theory over the last century.
-We should all be grateful to the editors for selecting and contextualizing so rich a body of materials.” — Kwame Anthony Appiah, Princeton University
+We should all be grateful to the editors for selecting and contextualizing so rich a body of materials.” — Kwame Anthony Appiah, New York University

 “This excellent collection of essays situates the questions of the oppressed and colonized against and within traditional mainstream political thought.
 Bringing the diverse contributions of feminism and other liberation struggles to the forefront, it offers a new approach to the teaching and study of social and political theory.
 Carefully edited readings are augmented with accessible introductions that trace the historical developments of political ideologies.
 Spanning traditions and ideological divides, The Broadview Anthology of Social and Political Thought is wonderfully adaptable to a variety of courses in political theory or history of political thought at virtually every level of higher education.” — Sally J. Scholz, Villanova University